-3.3.1 Getting Started
+3.4.1 Getting Started

-For some general information about ovs-sandbox, see the "Getting Started" section of the tutorial.
+For some general information about ovs-sandbox, see the "Getting Started" section of Open vSwitch Advanced Features.

 ovs-sandbox does not include OVN support by default.
 To enable OVN, you must pass the --ovn flag.
-For example, if running it straight from the ovs git tree you would run:
+For example, if running it straight from the OVS git tree you would run:

-'''

-$ make sandbox SANDBOXFLAGS="--ovn"
+\$ make sandbox SANDBOXFLAGS="--ovn"

-'''